-Postoperative pain relief for midline laparotomy remains a challenge due to the vast innervation of the anterior abdominal wall by T6-T12 and L1 spinal nerves.3 of RSB with a single injection.
+Postoperative pain relief for midline laparotomy remains a challenge due to the vast innervation of the anterior abdominal wall by T6-T12 and L1 spinal nerves.3 Recent studies have proven the safety and efficacy of ultrasound-guided RSB in the reduction of postoperative pain scores and opioid consumption in gynecological and abdominal midline surgeries.^{11,12} RSB with a single injection of 0.25% bupivacaine 20 ml provides a sensory block over the midline of the anterior abdominal wall, lasting about 5 to 7 h.4 Therefore, the addition of LA adjuvants, such as ketamine, should be considered to enhance analgesic efficacy and duration of RSB with a single injection.
 However, to our knowledge, current literature scarcely reveals any study describing the addition of ketamine to bupivacaine for RSB in midline laparotomy.

 On the other hand, many studies have been done to explore the potential of ketamine as an LA adjuvant in different regional anesthetic techniques, with inconsistent results.
-For example, Lashgarinia et al. conducted a study to assess whether co-administration of 2 mg/kg ketamine can prolong the LA effect of lidocaine in the ultrasound-guided supraclavicular brachial plexus block for patients undergoing elective upper extremity surgery.
-The results showed significantly lower pain scores at all time points during the first 24 h postoperatively in the ketamine group.13

-Correspondingly, our study showed the addition of ketamine to LA in RSB significantly lowered pain score on movement at most time points postoperatively, compared to LA alone.
+For example, Lashgarinia et al. conducted a study to assess whether coadministration of 2 mg/kg ketamine can prolong the LA effect of lidocaine in the ultrasound-guided supraclavicular brachial plexus block for patients undergoing elective upper extremity surgery.
+The results showed significantly lower pain scores at all time points during the first 24 h postoperatively in the ketamine group.13 Correspondingly, our study showed the addition of ketamine to LA in RSB significantly lowered pain score on movement at most time points postoperatively, compared to LA alone.
 This is possibly due to NMDA receptor antagonism and enhancement of LA effect by sodium channel-blocking action of ketamine at the level of surgical trauma.
 However, the effect on resting pain score was not significant.
 We postulate that this may be due to effective somatic analgesia over the anterior abdominal wall by RSB, which reduces pain associated with movement and deep breathing.

 Recently, Othman et al. found that the addition of ketamine 1 mg/kg to ultrasound-guided pectoralis nerve block with bupivacaine 0.25% prolonged the time to first request of analgesia and reduced 48 h postoperative morphine requirement in patients who underwent modified radical mastectomy.
-No significant side effects and psychological complications were reported.14 This is in line with our findings.
+No significant side effects and psychological complications were reported.14 This is in keeping with our findings, whereby 24 h postoperative morphine consumption was significantly less in patients receiving RSB with ketamine and bupivacaine compared to bupivacaine alone.

 On the contrary, Omar et al. concluded that the addition of ketamine 0.5 mg/kg to bupivacaine 0.5% in a thoracic paravertebral block in radical mastectomy showed no enhancement of analgesic effect, but psychomimetic effects were reported in 19% of the studied subjects.
-They assumed that this may be related to high systemic uptake of ketamine from the site of injection which is vessel-rich.15 In our study, there were no ketamine side effects observed.
-We postulate that incidence of side effects may be lower when ketamine is deposited in less vascularized rectus sheath compartment, hence lesser systemic absorption, as compared to more vascularized paravertebral space.
+They assumed that this may be related to high systemic uptake of ketamine from the site of injection which is vessel-rich.15 In our study, there were no such side effects observed.
+We postulate that the incidence of side effects may be lower when ketamine is deposited in less vascularized rectus sheath compartment, hence lesser systemic absorption, as compared to more vascularized paravertebral space.
 The variable effects of ketamine in different clinical trials may be due to different concentrations used.
-Furthermore, it has been observed that the effect of ketamine is more likely to occur locally at the inflamed tissue, compared with normal tissue surgical site due to its distant from the immunomodulating and anti-proinflammatory properties.8-10
+Furthermore, it has been observed that the effect of ketamine is more likely to occur locally at the inflamed tissue, compared with normal tissue distant from the surgical site due to its immunomodulating and anti-proinflammatory properties.8-10